kej715/DtCyber/README.md

 This repository also provides automation and artifacts intended to make it easy for anyone to build the simulator and run historic software on it.

-Visit these subdirectories to find artifacts and information enabling you to install various operating systems on *DtCyber* after building it:
+Visit these subdirectories and repositories to find artifacts and information enabling you to install various operating systems on *DtCyber* after building it:

 - [COS](COS) : the Chippewa Operating System (COS) was one of the first operating systems created by Control Data for CDC 6000 series computer systems.